Table of Contents

 Here are some tips on how to train them successfully:

 - Outline the expectations.
-Before you start training your team, it is crucial to lay out what you expect from them.
+Before you train your team, you must lay out what you expect from them.
 What are your goals and objectives?
 What qualities do you want them to display?

 - Show them how to handle difficult customers.
 No matter how good your customer service is, there will always be the occasional demanding customer.
 It is important to teach your team how to deal with these customers professionally and calmly.
 The last thing you want is a difficult customer situation to turn into a negative experience for everyone involved.